-- advice and support to the pupil's teacher to help them manage the pupil's behaviour within the classroom, taking into account the needs of the whole class - whole class interventions from class teacher or specialist beyond the school - 1:1 sessions with a key person from the school - Learning Mentors - small group sessions to promote positive behaviour, social development and self-esteem with a member of staff or specialist (within or beyond the school) - buddy scheme where older children support an help younger children by showing them how to play - children are given responsibility as ecco warrior's - individual plans (Pupil Passports, SEN Support Plans and Behaviour Support Plans, if needed) support pupils during transition periods and break times - therapeutic work delivered by specialists within or beyond the school which includes the art therapist, the CAMHS link worker, the Well Being team - Referrals have also included outside agencies e.g. CAMHS, Well Being Service, Barnardos and School Nurse - Outreach mentoring for targeted pupils in years 5 and 6 - additional support for the pupil to help them cope better within the classroom - game room for use at playtimes
+- advice and support to the pupil's teacher to help them manage the pupil's behaviour within the classroom, taking into account the needs of the whole class - whole class interventions from class teachers or specialists beyond the school - 1:1 sessions with a key person from the school - Learning Mentors - small group sessions to promote positive behaviour, social development, and self-esteem with a member of staff or specialist (within or beyond the school) - buddy scheme where older children support and help younger children by showing them how to play - children are given responsibility as ecco warrior's - individual plans (Pupil Passports, SEN Support Plans and Behaviour Support Plans, if needed) support pupils during transition periods and break times - therapeutic work delivered by specialists within or beyond the school which includes the art therapist, the CAMHS link worker, the Well Being team - Referrals have also included outside agencies e.g. CAMHS, Well Being Service, Barnardos, and School Nurse - Outreach mentoring for targeted pupils in years 5 and 6 - additional support for the pupil to help them cope better within the classroom

-• The SENCO, the CAMHS link worker and art therapist meet fortnightly to discuss children on the current case load or to talk about next steps for other children we are concerned about.
+- game room for use at playtimes - The SENCO, the CAMHS link worker, art therapist and a member of the wellbeing team meet fortnightly to discuss children on the current caseload or to talk about the next steps for other children we are concerned about.